willau/Exercices/TD2/README.md

 # Name Statistics Computation using Hadoop

 Three Map/Reduce classes that process the 'prenoms.csv' file for computing the demanded name statistics.
+For creating the jar using maven, typing this command in the directory TD2 should work, it should create a jar file in the directory target :
+- $ mvn package

 ### Name Count By Origin
-In order to count the number of name for each origin, type:
+In order to count the number of name for each origin, there 3 useful classes that can be called by typing, names are self-explanatory :
 - $ hadoop jar <jar file> NameCountByOrigin input/path output/path

 ### Name Count By Origin Count